« Back

 "If we know "manufacturing" is a dirty word to the majority of Americans, why not consider a new name that defines today's reality?" said Cardoso.
 "A better label is industrial technology.
 Positioned as the "new IT", industrial technology is digitally-driven, smart production.
 It is the future of America, ripe with opportunities for a new generation digital-savvy talent."

-He also explores the lucrative career opportunities in manufacturing, calling on industry to be the change and serve as a catalyst by partnering with high schools, career centers, technical institutions and community colleges to match young people with training and education that we need and they can put to work immediately, while earning great pay (
+He also explores the lucrative career opportunities in manufacturing, calling on industry to be the change and serve as a catalyst by partnering with high schools, career centers, technical institutions and community colleges to match young people with training and education that we need and they can put to work immediately, while earning great pay ($40,000 and up with benefits) and stackable credentials to apply toward further education, from associates' degrees to PhDs.

 "We also must advocate for policy change, to coordinate and leverage federal, state and interagency workforce programs that are accountable for results; to overhaul an education system that blindly promotes the conventional four-year college path, when it is driving more kids to arts and sciences programs than we have careers to support them," said Cardoso.
 "We cannot sustain a system that leaves jobless graduates (and parents) holding a ballooning bag of college-loan debts for which they don't have means to repay."